putnich/dict2vec/README.md

 Run the code
 ------------

-Before running the example script, open `demo-train.sh` and modify the line 62 so the variable THREADS is equal to the number of cores in your machine.
+Before running the example script, open `demo-train.sh` and modify line 62 so the variable THREADS is equal to the number of cores in your machine.
 By default, it is equal to 8, so if your machine only has 4 cores, update it to be: